-Page 2.
-Governor Johnston. issue.
-Domaçoguery, haranguing, supposition, and emotionalism must be common of the First Baptist Church here in Columbia.
-Therefore, by the way, that you are a good Baptist of Jesus whom I believe to be a brilliant theologian.
-May be willing to assist you of the First Baptist Church here in Columbia.
-Therefore, Dr. Campbell, whom I believe to be a brilliant theologian, may be willing to assist you with your biblical data. challenge - Just as soon as you can possibly arrange your schedule.
-But will not accept the challenge, it could be considered as conclusive proof that you reply that you that you reply that you that you reply that you reply that you reply that you reply that you have been bluffing. wall not accept the challenge, it could be considered as conclusive protein that you and your fellow-travelors realize that you have been bluffing conceded that "white supremary" is a myth for which, therefore, neither by your disregard of this challenge or by your expressed refusal to accord sensible nor scientific bases can be found.
-Such an admission made either by your disregard of this challenge or by your expressed refusal to accept the sensitive of the sensit by your disregard of this challenge or by your expressed refusal to accept it would place you in an emburrassing situation, My dear Governor, for many the two of my would learn of your refusal to defend your favorite. it would place you in an embarrassing situation, My dear Governor, for man bestdes the two of us would learn of your refusal to defend your favorite against as familiary as you have done before, when it is challenged by besides the two of us would learn of your refusal to defend your favorite concept, as fanatically as you have done before, when it is challenged by an intelligent, educated person.
+The time has come for a showdown on the "white supremany" issue.
+Domargoguery, huranguing, supposition, and emotionalism must be pitted against logic, ocemonscisse, science, and the teaching must be Christ.
+I remember, by the way, that you are a good Bastist - A peaker The time has come for a showdown on the "white supromacy" pitted against logic, dommonsense, science, and the teachings of Jesus Christ.
+I remember, by the way, that you are a good Eaptist - a member of the First Eaptist Church here in Columbia.
+Therefore, Dr. Campell, when I halfave to be a brilliant theologian. may be willing to again the of the First Baptist Church here in Columbia.
+Therefore, Dr. Campbell, Whem I balieve to be a brilliant theologian, may be willing to assist you with your biblical data.
+Now, I am awaiting an early if not an immediate roply to my challenge - Just as soon as you can possibly arrange your schedule.
+But if I rocitye no answer by midnight of April 22, or if you schedule.
+But will not accept the challenge, it could be considered as conclusive proof that you and your fellow-travelors realize that you have been bluffing. will not accept the challenge, it could be considered as conclusive pro that you and your fellow-travelors realize that you have been bluffing yoursalwes all alone.
+It could also be considered as clear evidence that you have enable nor scientific supremacy" is a myth for which, there fore, neither sensible nor scientific bases can be found.
+Such an admission made either by your discogram of this challenge or by your expressed we fused to scont sensible nor scientific bases can be found.
+Such an admission made either by your disregard of this challenge or by your expressed refusal to accept at would place your in an ambarrance inc. My dear Gauganan for many by your disrogard of this challenge of by your expressed rofusal to accept it would place you in an embarrassing situation, My dear Governor, for many heating the two of us would learn of your refusal to defend your favorite it would place you in an embarrassing situation, My dear Governor, for man bestdes the two of us would learn of your refusal to defend your favorite accessent as functionally as you have done before, when it is challoned by besides the two of us would learn of your refusal to defend your favorite concept, as functically as you have done before, when it is challenged by an intelligent, educated person. an intelligent, educated person.
 Very sincerely yours,